 But even more often have I walked in Stevenson’s footsteps, beginning an adventure not with an outline or a scene list, but by seizing graph paper and letting my creativity flow through the geography.

 This is not, of course, the only way to begin an adventure.
 (I am equally likely to start with, say, a revelation list.)
 But take a dungeon, for example.
 An interesting arrangement of chambers invites the imagination to fill them, and I find the encounters “peeping out,” as Stevenson suggests, from between the gridlines.
-The same is true of an wilderness map, as my hand will chart the Silverwood before ever I learn what might lie beneath its boughs.
+The same is true of a wilderness map: My hand will chart the Silverwood before I ever learn what might lie beneath its boughs.

 “The map is not the territory.”
 When dealing with the representation of reality, Alfred Korzybski’s saying means that we cannot capture all the complexities of reality in our representation of it; there is a vast wealth of detail that cannot be captured.
 But when it comes to imaginary creation, the meaning is almost inverted: the representation of the map is all that exists because the details have not yet been created; but that howling void will, like any vacuum, suck you down into it, providing a lattice on which all the detail of a world can spill out.